 Directors aim to conduct an annual evaluation of the performance and effectiveness of the Board as a whole, in light of its Mandate.
 This evaluation is performed through peer review, evaluation and discussions amongst the directors.
-The most recent evaluation was conducted by the former Human Resources and Governance Committee in February 2020.
-An evaluation is planned to take place in the first half of 2022.
+The most recent evaluation was completed by the Nominating and Corporate Governance Committee in March 2023 following a process undertaken in 2022.